About Chiang Mai

 For a riverside location

-• Ping Nakara Hotel & Spa is a serene riverside escape with hand-carved teak, private hot tubs, and old-world charm—just minutes from Chiang Mai’s buzz.
+• Ping Nakara Hotel & Spa is a serene riverside escape with hand-carved teak, private hot tubs, and old-world charm — just minutes from central Chiang Mai’s buzz.
 A refined blend of tradition and modern luxury.

 • Raya Heritage is a stylish riverside sanctuary that blends traditional Thai artistry with serene modern design.
 With only 33 spacious suites, each decorated with hand-crafted local materials, it’s intimate, elegant, and deeply connected to northern Thailand’s cultural roots.